 - Dungeons & Dragons:

-- In the Dungeon magazine adventure "The Standing Stones of Sundown".
+- Dungeon magazine #25 adventure "The Standing Stones of Sundown".
 When the PCs enter the Witch's Brew tavern, all conversation stops and the patrons turn to look at them.
 After a few seconds they continue their conversations, but occasionally cast anxious glances at the new arrivals.
 They are worried because of the strange events that have recently started to occur nearby.

 - Module GA1 The Murky Deep.
 When the Player Characters enter the Purple Mermaid tavern, the music being played and all conversations will immediately stop.
 If the party sits down and orders drinks, the sounds will resume.